- Firm Culture#22

 The Boardroom and the Border

 While in its early years, Haynes Boone maintained a focus on corporate securities law, the firm has grown to 40 practice areas, including business restructuring law and M&A.

-In addition to its strong presence in Texas, Haynes Boone has grown abroad and is home to attorneys from 45 states and 26 countries, who speak 26 different languages.
+In addition to its strong presence in Texas, Haynes Boone has grown abroad, with its attorneys able to serve clients in 34 different languages.
 A feather in the firm’s cap is the Latin American presence based out of its Mexico City office.
 Haynes Boone has worked on multinational deals involving energy and natural resources, transnational M&A, and international arbitration.
 Among its notable work is the firm’s representation of Royal Dutch Shell in its sale of portions of its business to buyers in half a dozen Central American countries.